 • Even the most macho shouldn’t skip out on recovery time.

 Using Your Vega Sport Strength and Conditioning Plan

 This 7 Day Strength and Conditioning Plan is designed to be uploaded onto your phone or tablet, or if you love the feeling of holding an actual plan, printed (on recycled paper of course).
 Rather than create a 20 page PDF, this blog post will help you get started with the plan.
 If you’re newer to strength or conditioning workouts, we’ve also broken down the included exercises into step-by-step instructions.
+And finish strong with Vega Sport® Premium Protein.
 Have a question that’s not answered?
 Leave a comment below!

 Click to learn more about: